webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

   - Detect anomalous behavior and identify potential threats.
   - Use tools like network flow analysis (NFA) to track data flow across the network and identify bottlenecks or suspicious activity.
 - Secure a Network in a Cloud Environment: _Hardening and Configuration Management_
+  - Hardening can be summed up as "remove what you don’t need, and use the most current version of what’s left."
   - Implement security best practices by hardening operating systems, applications, and cloud services.
     - ex..
 Vulnerability Scanning.
 SIEM, EDR, XDR.
   - Disable unnecessary ports and services to minimize attack surfaces.